 The Framers of the U.S. Constitution understood quite clearly that religious freedom is one of the most fundamental human rights.
 After all, religious freedom is the main aspiration that sent America’s founders searching for independence from England.
 This is why the Framers included the right to freely exercise one’s religion in the First Amendment to the United States Constitution.

 According to the First Amendment, the government may not establish a religion nor deny its citizens the right to freely exercise their religion.
-The Rutherford Institute believes that religious freedom and freedom of conscience are among the most basic and fundamental rights guaranteed in the Constitution.
 Everyday The Rutherford Institute works tirelessly to defend the right of people to freely worship and exercise their religion.
-We are committed to defending people of all faiths, whether they be Christian, Muslim, Jewish, or adherents to any other number of religious beliefs.
-Whether at work, in the public square, in prison, or in the classroom, The Rutherford Institute fights to ensure that your fundamental right to exercise your religion is respected and unabridged.
+We are committed to defending people of all faiths—whether they be Christian, Muslim, Jewish, or adherents to any other number of religious beliefs.
+Whether at work, in the public square, in prison, or in the classroom, The Rutherford Institute fights to ensure that the fundamental right to exercise religion is respected and unabridged.